 After thorough consideration of industry interest, prevailing market trends and potential innovative impact, the initial round of experimentation will cover tokenisation of both traditional financial assets and real-world assets, focusing on four main themes: fixed income and investment funds, liquidity management, green and sustainable finance, and trade and supply chain finance.
 The HKMA will continue to actively engage with the industry to gauge interest in tokenisation, develop new themes and identify further use cases for tokenisation.

-The HKMA has embarked on Project e-HKD since June 2021 to study the prospect of issuing an e-HKD for the use of individuals and corporates, covering both technical and policy considerations.
-In September 2024, the project has been renamed as Project e-HKD+, as the project expands its coverage from e-HKD only to a more comprehensive exploration of the digital money ecosystem.
-Under the e-HKD Pilot Programme, the HKMA works closely with the industry to explore different innovative use cases for new forms of digital money, including e-HKD and tokenised deposits, that can potentially be used by individuals and corporates.
+The HKMA has embarked on Project e-HKD since June 2021 to study the prospect of extending the use of the e-HKD to retail scenarios by individuals and corporates.
+In September 2024, the project was renamed as Project e-HKD+, as the project expands its coverage from an e-HKD only to a more comprehensive exploration of the digital money ecosystem.
+Under the e-HKD Pilot Programme, the HKMA worked closely with the industry to explore different innovative use cases for new forms of digital money, including an e-HKD and tokenised deposits, that can potentially be used by individuals and corporates.

 The HKMA conducted two rounds of market consultations on issuing an e-HKD, with one on high-level technical designs, and the other on key policy and design issues.
 The HKMA published a paper in September 2022 to provide its initial views on how to best position Hong Kong for future developments in the sphere of digital currencies and payments.